pluiez/Lunas/README.md

 5. Handling multiple input sources.
 6. Persistable.

-`Iterator` An iterator performs multi-pass iterations over the dataset and maintains the iteration state:
+`Iterator` performs arbitrary iterations over the dataset and maintains the iteration state:

 1. Dynamic batching at runtime.
 2. Custom stopping criteria.
 3. Sort samples of a batch, which is useful for learning text presentation by RNNs in *PyTorch*.
 4. Persistable.

+`GroupIterator` yields multiple batches at a time, useful for simulated large batch training on limited computational resources.

+`Distributed` splits a reader for distributed training.

 *Persistable* provides the class with a *PyTorch* like interface to dump and load instance state, useful when the training process is accidentally aborted.